BvcBR/Aracnofobia/README.md

 # 🕷️ Arachnophobia
 Note: This is a "vintage" project from my personal archive.
 I developed this game entirely in 2016 at the age of 12.
-While the code is a little bit messy, it is fully functional.
+While it is a little bit messy, it works!

 # 📖 About the Game
 This is a survival dodging game built around a simple but stressful concept: Fear.